 Start a new database using the voltdb create command on each server as described in Section 3.2, “Starting the Database”.

-Use the voltadmin pause, restore, and resume commands to pause the database, restore the last snapshot, and then resume client activity.
+Use the voltadmin resume command to resume client activity.

 For example, if the last snapshot was saved in